|Title:||Pickle protocol 5 with out-of-band data|

-When pickling encounters a PickleBuffer, there can be four cases:
+When pickling encounters a PickleBuffer, that buffer can be considered in-band or out-of-band depending on the following conditions:

-The distinction between readonly and writable buffers is explained below (see "Mutability").
+The distinction between readonly and writable buffers is motivated below (see "Mutability").

 PEP 3118 buffers can be readonly or writable.
 Some objects, such as Numpy arrays, need to be backed by a mutable buffer for full operation.
 Pickle consumers that use the buffer_callback and buffers arguments will have to be careful to recreate mutable buffers.
 When doing I/O, this implies using buffer-passing API variants such as readinto (which are also often preferrable for performance).

 If you pickle and then unpickle an object in the same process, passing out-of-band buffer views, then the unpickled object may be backed by the same buffer as the original pickled object.